 The Dialectical Behavior Therapy Skills Workbook by Matthew McKay, Jeffrey C. Wood, and Jeffrey Brantley is a self-help workbook that covers the major skills involved in dialectical behavior therapy (DBT).
 DBT is considered the gold standard for the treatment of borderline personality disorder, but its usefulness is not limited to people with BPD.
 DBT is … Continue reading Book Review: Dialectical Behavior Therapy Skills Workbook

 The emerging blogger series is aimed at community building through giving mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It's also a way to introduce you as a reader to some newer members of our community.
-This post is by Emma from … Continue reading Emerging Blogger Series: Emma
+This post is by Lisa of … Continue reading Emerging Blogger Series: Lisa